List of YuYu Hakusho characters: Genbu

 Genbu (玄武) is a rock demon with the power to move through stone as though it were part of his body.
 Although he can reassemble his shattered body, he is defeated by Kurama.

 Byakko

 Byakko (白虎) is an anthropomorphic tiger who can turn pieces of his hair into lesser beasts, absorb aura energy, and fire sonic blasts from his mouth that destroy everything they touch by destroying their molecular bonds.
-Although he is defeated by Kuwabara, he is killed by Seiryu.
+Although Kuwabara defeats him, he is killed by Seiryu.

 Seiryu

 Seiryu (青龍, Seiryū) is a demon with enhanced speed and control over ice.
 He is quickly cut to pieces by Hiei.

 Suzaku

 Suzaku (朱雀) is the leader of the Four Beasts.
 A demon who uses lightning to attack, he can split himself into seven separate, yet equally powerful bodies.
 Suzaku came in sixth place in the series' first popularity poll.
 He came in eighth in the American Shonen Jump poll.